agrc/gis.utah.gov/about/policy/sgid/index.md

 ## Adding New Tables
 {: .text-left }

-When adding new data to the SGID, the steps outlined in the [Life Cycle](https://github.com/agrc/cemetery) project will be followed.
+When adding new data to the SGID, the steps outlined in the [Porter](https://github.com/agrc/porter) project will be followed.

 Additional, related info: